djay/covidthailand/README.md

   - [Our World in Data: Thailand Profile](https://ourworldindata.org/coronavirus/country/thailand?country=~THA#what-is-the-daily-number-of-confirmed-cases)

 # Change log
+- 2021-04-28 - rolling averages on area graphs to make them easier to read
 - 2021-04-25 - Add graph of cases by risk and active cases (inc severe)
 - 2021-04-25 - Scrape hospitalisation stats from briefing reports
 - 2021-04-23 - Fixed mistake in testing data where private tests was added again